architects/brief-node/README.md

 A Briefcase project can include `svg, png, jpg, gif, html, css, js` files in an assets folder.
-These assets will be bundled with the project when it gets exported as a single JSON structure.
+These assets will be bundled with the project when it gets exported.

 These documents can be embedded directly in the rendered HTML by using special link tag syntax such as:

 ```markdown
 [embed:asset](folder/asset-name)